dspereira/42Cursus-Inception/README.md

 - **DB**: This container runs a MariaDB database and exposes port 3306 within the Docker internal network to communicate with the WordPress container.
 Additionally, this container has a volume to store data on the host, ensuring that data persists even after the container is deleted.

+- **WordPress+PHP**: This container has WordPress and PHP 7.4 installed.
+Since WordPress requires a database to function properly, it is configured to communicate with MariaDB via port 3306.
+Additionally, in order for WordPress to communicate with NGINX, it exposes port 9000 and configures php-fpm (FastCGI Process Manager) to listen on that port.

 ## Requirements

 This project was developed and tested on Debian Linux.